Massipssa/Docs/cloud/aws/Network/vpc.md

 ## PrivateLinks

-- ???

-## CloudHub

-- Connect multiple sites
-- Low cost and easy to manage
-- It operates over public network, but all traffic between customer gateway and AWS VPN CloudHub is encrypted
+- Connect services privately from your service VPC to customers VPC
+- Doesn't need VPC Peering, public internet, NAT Gateway, Route Tables
+- Must be used with Network Load Balancer & ENI

-## Direct Connect
+## Direct Connect (DX)

 - Establish a dedicated network connection from on-premise to AWS
 - Two types
-  - Dedicated connection
+  - Dedicated connection ??
-  - Hosted connection
+  - Hosted connection ??
 - Useful for high throughput workloads
 - Helpful when you need stable and reliable secure connection

-## Transit Gateway

-- Connects VPCs and on-premise networks through a central hub

 ## VPN connection

 - Utilizes IPSec to establish encrypted network connectivity between your intranet and Amazon VPC over the Internet
 - VPN Connections can be configured in minutes and are a good solution if you have an immediate need have low-to-modest bandwidth requirements, and can tolerate the inherent variability in Internet-based connectivity

 ## AWS Wavelength